 Your body needs water to help maintain its core temperature.
 Water will capture heat and release it slowly, keeping your body temperature in a comfortable range.
 Water also helps keep your metabolism going and when your furnace is working adequately you can say goodbye to all the extra blankets.

 Low iron levels could be the culprit causing you to constantly feel like your sitting in a freezer.
 The reason for that is that iron helps your red blood cells to bring heat and other nutrients to every other cell in your body.
 When red blood cells can’t properly do their job, you shiver.

 Iron supplements can be beneficial, but it’s best to elevate your iron intake through healthy whole foods like meat, seafood, eggs, and spinach.

 If you are serious about ditching the cold forever, the above tips are solutions you can implement for yourself starting today.
 While building muscle may be difficult and sound like a lot of work just to keep warm, there are many more benefits to it than escaping the cold.

 Building muscle fortifies the bones, ligaments, and tendons and it also improves your immune function and reduces the risk of metabolic problems such as type 2 diabetes and cardiovascular disease.
 Next to all this building muscle also gives you shape and makes you look fit.

 Helping you reach your goal of looking and feeling your absolute best is exactly what I’m all about.
-If you are ready for total body confidence and you want to work with someone who gets you let’s connect.
+If you are interested in working with me, let’s connect.